 However, you don’t actually have to leave the de Nell—the hotel’s La Régalade is one of the best-looking restaurants we visited in the city.

-With its checkered floor and wall blackboards chalked up with the day’s menu, it is as classic a sight as it gets.
+With its checkered floor and wall blackboards chalked up with the day’s menu, it is a classic sight as it gets.
 It channels the casual atmosphere of Paris bistros—minus the tired, worn-out look, typical in the city’s food places.

 Which is perhaps the only difference between La Régalade and a truly Parisian bistro experience.
 But then not everywhere you get food as good and fresh as at the de Nell’s joint (we loved the breakfast!).